 Community pharmacy training at DMU

-Community pharmacists can now benefit from fully funded post-registration training opportunities at De Montfort University (DMU).
+Community pharmacists and pharmacists working in secure environments can now benefit from fully funded post-registration training opportunities at De Montfort University (DMU).

 Supported by NHS England and Health Education England through the Pharmacy Integration Fund, the training opportunities are designed to support pharmacy professionals to better integrate into wider primary care, with the aim of creating more efficient and effective patient care pathways.